Arizona Sen. Jon Kyl, who filled McCain's seat, to resign at end of year

 Breaking News Emails

-WASHINGTON — Sen. Jon Kyl, appointed to fill the Senate seat vacated by John McCain after his death earlier this year, is resigning from Congress at the end of the month, Arizona Gov. Doug Ducey said on Friday.
+WASHINGTON — Sen. Jon Kyl, the Arizona Republican appointed to fill the Senate seat left vacant by John McCain's death this year, is resigning from Congress at the end of the month, Arizona Gov. Doug Ducey said on Friday.

 Kyl’s resignation letter was delivered to Ducey’s office on Thursday afternoon.